 And then it’s also hard to reach people who suddenly are shocked to realize the vast sea of treachery that is out there and don’t know where to begin to deconstruct the lies that have impacted their decisions.
 The tsunami they were always avoiding is at the doorstep.

-It has been reported and not disputed by anyone with any reputation to lose that a couple other countries were ahead of us in developing atomic weapons.
+It has been reported and not disputed by anyone with any reputation to lose that a couple of other countries were ahead of us in developing atomic weapons.
 One country apparently decided not to use it against us.
-Another country documented their plans to use it against our coastal cities.
+Another country documented its plans to use it against our coastal cities.

 A group of determined American oligarchs decided that America wouldn’t be a sitting duck (not because they like us but because they milk us).
 The oligarchs’ mistake was in inventing a straw man myth where Americans developed the weapon without help from the German adversary.

-Additionally, in light of the documented Japanese plan to deploy nukes against America around 1945, it also seems misadventurous for well meaning Americans to fold origami cranes and write the proverbial “mea culpa” on them each Nagasaki Day.
+Additionally, in light of the documented Japanese plan to deploy nukes against America around 1945, it also seems misadventures for well-meaning Americans to fold origami cranes and write the proverbial “mea culpa” on them each Nagasaki Day.
 They would be well advised to learn, share and convey both sides of the story.

 Erica ~ I dedicate this philosophical musing to the memory of my old friend and mentor,

 Father Bob Dinegar, Ph.D.
-(Cornell Univ.), who helped carbon date The Shroud and
+(Cornell Univ.), helped carbon date The Shroud and

 refused to back down on the scientific data